DISCERNING READERS

 Revenue and Profit Productivity

 When considering these two metrics, how is Arvind Krishna performing?
+What did he inherit from his predecessors: Rometty, Palmisano, and Gerstner?

 ibm Market Value

 In IBM's 1990 Annual Report, Lou Gerstner wrote that market value was the corporation's “most important measure of progress to investors.”
-Louis V. Gerstner used market value as one of his key business metrics to evaluate his success as chief executive officer.

 Has IBM's market value grown in the twenty-first century?
 How is this "most important measure of progress" for investors performing?
+Using this measurement, how is Arvind Krishna performing?

 Shareholder Returns and Risk

 Since 1995, IBM has spent $201 billion on share buybacks.
-Since 1999, the corporation has spent $176 billion on share buybacks.
 Of course, the shareholders should be happy with this reduction in the number of shares, right?
+So, why have the last three chief executive officers—Palmisano, Rometty and Krishna—buried their shareholder results in the last few pages of each years' annual report?

-Is IBM a risky investment?
-Shareholder equity less goodwill says, "Yes!"
-Buried at the end of IBM's 2021 Annual Report is a chart that also says, "Yes!"
+Has the expenditure of $100 billion for 224 acquisitions since 2001 affected shareholder risk?
+Is IBM a risky investment: (1) Shareholder equity less the resulting goodwill says, "Yes!" and (2) buried at the end of IBM's 2023 Annual Report is a chart that also says, "Yes!"

 Employment Security